htkelly/pubspotx/README.md

 ## Personal Statement

 My Pubspot app for assignment one was built by using Placemark as the starting point and adapting it.
-Similarly, this app uses DonationX as the starting point, and adapts it into a new version of Pubspot, PubspotX.
+Similarly, this app uses DonationX as the starting point, and adapts it into a new version of Pubspot, which I've called PubspotX.
 I choose to do this in order to leverage DonationX's nav drawer and MVVM design pattern.
 All of the DonationX-derived components have been adapted and changed.

-I would have liked to include pub location data, as in the original implementation of Pubspot, and started work on this in the feature/lcation branch of this repo, however I have not had adequate time to refactor the map and location functionality from the first assignment into the MVVM architecture of PubspotX.
+I would have liked to include pub location data, as in the original implementation of Pubspot, and started work on this in the feature/location branch of this repo, however I have not had adequate time to refactor the map and location functionality from the first assignment into the MVVM architecture of PubspotX.

+I also would have liked to allow users to set an image for each pub, as in the previous version, however for now each pub is displayed with the profile image of the user who added it.

 As far as my achievements on this assignment go, I am most pleased by the implementation of a dark theme and local persistence of user preferences.
 The Room persistence features from the Placemark case study were adapted into this app to achieve this.